khulnasoft/khulnasoft/doc/dev/background-information/bazel/server_integration_tests.md

 There are two crucial elements to respect for a working test runner script:

-- Your test runner, the binary that the wrapper we're writing here is calling, _must_ allow for the Sourcegraph URL to be configured.
+- Your test runner, the binary that the wrapper we're writing here is calling, _must_ allow for the Khulnasoft URL to be configured.
 Otherwise we cannot run these server tests concurrently.
 - The `args` attributes you passed in the `server_integration_test` are not the first arguments for this script.
 The first two arguments are the image tarball and the container name.
 This means that any argument you passed will be availble, starting at `$3` and so on.

 Here is an example: